 There are two versions of Estee Lauder Youth Dew, the perfume created by Josephine Catapano in 1953: the aqua blue spray bottle contains the eau de parfum, while the glass bottle contains the cologne.

-The other three products are from Tom Ford x Estee Lauder Azurée Soleil collection, launched in 2006: they are the
+The other three products are from Tom Ford x Estee Lauder Azurée Soleil collection, launched in 2006: they are the Face Glow (in the tall bottle with fluted stopper), the Sunbronzer mirror compact and the Cheek Glow stick.

 The moment in which a movie character opens a bathroom cabinet is always thrilling.
 I personally get the chills because I know I’m about to see something interesting in it.
 Sarah Roberts’ cabinet, for example, is a very simple but intriguing one.

-On the bottom shelf there are a spray bottle of Evian Water and a
+On the bottom shelf there are a spray bottle of Evian Water and a bottle of Johnson’s Baby Powder.

 I’m a bit on the fence when it comes to the glass bottle on the bottom shelf.
 It’s definitely a flacon de voyage by Guerlain (see the plastic ring around the stopper), but the bottle looks larger than usual.